PoisotLab/ms_svd_imputation/manuscript.md

 | *Rhinolophus sinicus*  | Lyssavirus    |
 | *Myotis ricketti*      | Lyssavirus    |
 | *Rhinolophus affinis*  | Lyssavirus    |
-[Table 2: Top 10 likely missing interactions across the entire dataset using the connectance of the network as initial values]

 Once those results were obtain, further investigations in the form of literature